4Subsea/waveresponse-python/docs/support.rst

 Support
 =======
-For bug/issue reports, please submit as issue on `GitHub`_.
+For bug/issue reports, please submit an issue on `GitHub`_.
 For questions and feedback contact us at feedback@4insight.io

 .. _GitHub: https://github.com/4subsea/scarlet_lithium_python